rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 Development best practices
 ==========================

-Because application evolve as your business evolves, your development team is a critical part of running maintaining your web applications.
-To ensure success, approach application development in a structure, systematic fashion.
+Because applications evolve as your business evolves, your development team is critical for running and maintaining your web applications.
+To ensure success, approach application development in a structured, systematic fashion.

 When you plan your application development and deployment strategies, think about your application from a governance perspective.
 Ensure that the